 - zmpkg.pl This is the ZoneMinder Package Control script.
 This is used by the web interface and service scripts to control the execution of the system as a whole. - zmdc.pl This is the ZoneMinder Daemon Control script.
 This is used by the web interface and the zmpkg.pl script to control and maintain the execution of the capture and analysis daemons, amongst others.
 You should not need to run this script yourself. - zmfilter.pl This script controls the execution of saved filters and will be started and stopped by the web interface based on whether there are filters that have been defined to be autonomous.
 This script is also responsible for the automatic uploading of events to a 3rd party server. - zmaudit.pl This script is used to check the consistency of the event file system and database.
 It can delete orphaned events, i.e. ones that appear in one location and not the other as well as checking that all the various event related tables are in line.
 It can be run interactively or in batch mode either from the command line or a cron job or similar.
 In the zmconfig.pl there is an option to specify fast event deletes where the web interface only deletes the event entry from the database itself.
-If this is set then it is this script that tidies up the rest. - zmwatch.pl This is a simple script purely designed to keep an eye on the capture daemons and restart them if they lockup.
-It has been known for sync problems in the video drivers to cause this so this script makes sure that nothing important gets missed. - zmupdate.pl Currently this script is responsible for checking whether a new version of ZoneMinder is available and other miscellaneous actions related to upgrades and migrations.
-It is also intended to be a 'one stop shop' for any upgrades and will execute everything necessary to update your installation to a new version.

-zmx10.pl - This is an optional script that can be used to initiate and monitor X10 Home Automation style events and interface with an alarm system either by the generation of X10 signals on ZoneMinder events or by initiating ZoneMinder monitoring and capture on receipt of X10 signals from elsewhere, for instance the triggering of an X10 PIR.
+If this is set then it is this script that tidies up the rest. - zmx10.pl This is an optional script that can be used to initiate and monitor X10 Home Automation style events and interface with an alarm system either by the generation of X10 signals on ZoneMinder events or by initiating ZoneMinder monitoring and capture on receipt of X10 signals from elsewhere, for instance the triggering of an X10 PIR.
 For example I have several cameras that don't do motion detection until I arm my alarm system whereupon they switch to active mode when an X10 signal is generated by the alarm system and received by ZoneMinder.